Bastille Day is a French national holiday on July 14th. It’s celebrated on or around that date in Vancouver with French food, music and entertainment.

 What is Bastille Day?

-The storming of the Bastille is an important holiday in France because it marks the beginning of the French Revolution back in 1789.
+The storming of the Bastille is an important holiday in France because it marks the beginning of the French Revolution in 1789.
 Originally built as a medieval fortress, the Bastille was later converted into a state prison.
-It has become a symbol of royal authority and repression.
+It became a symbol of royal authority and repression.

 Festival Details